Are you a full-time writer?

 I started writing the book with only a general idea of what my monsters were.
 As the story progressed, I honed the concept until the mythology began to come together and make sense.
 When I got stuck on a question like “why do they do this certain thing over and over again?”
 I would put on my tennis shoes and walk a few miles until it came to me.
 And it always came.
 It felt like I was uncovering something that already existed.
 I just had to be open to “receiving” it.

-There are still certain points I haven’t figured out.
-And, on the other hand, there are huge swaths of revenant history and mythology that I haven’t used in Book 1 and might never find the opportunity to use.
+There are huge swaths of revenant history and mythology that I haven’t used in the books.
 But it’s under there, as their foundation, and hopefully makes their existence more meaningful and three-dimensional.

 Where did you come up with the term “revenant”?